secoats/oats_notes/file_transfers.md

        `\     |___/|_|  |_||___/
        -`'
 ```
-SMB (or Samba) is the friend of anyone who has to work with Windows targets.
-The brazillian dancer works more often than you would expect and is rather easy to use.
-People often recommend that you use a Windows machine to pen test another Windows machine, but thanks to the Impacket project you can also use your regular Kali Linux machine.
+SMB (or Samba) is the preffered choice of anyone who has to work with Windows targets.
+The brazillian dancer is incredibly easy to use, you can just use the Windows `copy` command to transfer files to the target.
+Thanks to the Impacket project you can also use your regular Kali Linux machine to interact with SMB servers and even host your own SMB server on the fly.

 **Start instant local SMB server:**
 ```bash